pcristo/mjc62311/README.md

 ### 1.3 - About
-The application has a FrontEnd class which, when ran will locally start the servers and provide a FE menu to purchase shares.
-This is a simple UI with no checks: ex options when running:
+The application has a FrontEnd class, which when ran will locally will start the servers and provide a menu to purchase shares.
+This is a simple UI with no checks:

 Stock to purchase: (GOOG, AAPL, MSFT, YHOO)

 Stock Type: (COMMON, CONVERTIBLE, PREFERRED)

-The application is better to be run from the test sutie which will perform numerous operations about purchasing, selling shares.
+The application is better to be run from the test suite which will perform numerous operations regarding purchasing and selling shares.
 The test suite has an integration class which runs everything over Corba and is slow (due to constantly starting and stopping servers)
-All other test classes test locally without a Corba connection.
+All other test classes test locally without a CORBA connection.

 ### 1.4 - Configuring Eclipse
 When you open the project in Eclipse for the first time, it is a good idea to make sure the build paths are correct, that all imports are correct, and that the applications custom settings match your system.